DebugPrivilege/InsightEngineering/Windows Error Reporting/README.md

 ![image](https://github.com/DebugPrivilege/InsightEngineering/assets/63166600/655978ce-70a9-4085-bb69-2a084fe639db)

-The **attached files** contains a list of files that were prepared to be sent to Microsoft for analysis if consent was given.
+The **attached files** contains a list of files that are prepared to be sent to Microsoft for analysis if consent was given.
+This includes the following: